Revealing the building blocks of tree balance: fundamental units of the Sackin and Colless Indices: Results

 The respective statement for $\Delta_{SC}$ now follows by $\Delta_{SC}=-\Delta_{CS}$, and the one for $N_b$ follows by using $\Delta_{CS}=-2N_b$, which we know from Lemma~\ref{lem:D=sumnb}.
 This completes the proof. \end{proof}

-Hence, by Theorem~\ref{thm:Dmin}, we know that all Colless minimal trees also minimize $\Delta_{CS}$ and thus maximize $N_b$ and $\Delta_{SC}$.
+Hence, by Theorem~\ref{thm:Dmin}, we know that all Colless minimal trees also minimize $\Delta_{CS}$.
 However, these trees are not the only ones leading to these extrema.
-In order to derive a characterization of all $\Delta_{CS}$ minimal trees, an important step is given by the following proposition, which shows that the echelon tree $T_n^{be}$ also plays an important role for $\Delta_{CS}$, even though it is not generally an extremal tree neither for Sackin nor for Colless.
+In order to derive a characterization of all $\Delta_{CS}$ minimal trees, an important step is given by the following proposition, which shows that the echelon tree $T_n^{be}$ also plays another important role for $\Delta_{CS}$, even though it is not generally an extremal tree neither for Sackin nor for Colless.